Old-Fashioned Cajun Cake – An EASY cake recipe filled with crushed pineapple and topped with a warm coconut pecan glaze.

 - Bake this cake in a 13 x 9 dish.

 - Start the icing once you remove the cake from oven.

 - Icing will not be too thick.
 It is more of a glaze.
 Pour it onto the warm cake.

 - 2 cups all-purpose flour

 - 2 tsp baking soda

-- 1 15 oz. can crushed pineapple, undrained
+- 1 15 oz. can crushed pineapple in juice, undrained

 - 2 eggs